NTURacingTeam/docker/README.md

 source ~/ws/devel/setup.bash
 ```

-has already beign included in `~/.bashrc` file, so there is no need to source them everytime.
+has already being included in `~/.bashrc` file, so there is no need to source them everytime.

 ## Known Issues

 1. We have some issues when building on WSL.
 Such as using byobu and visualize environments.
+2. Inorder to use matlab, you first have to have the license and the license for matlab cloud use.
+Campus-wide licenses are already configured for cloud use, if your authorization failed with error code `4402`, please contact your license provider.
-2. If it is on **Debian**, follow the steps to solve libseccomp:
+3. If it is on **Debian**, follow the steps to solve libseccomp:

     ```bash=
     #download from https://packages.debian.org/sid/libseccomp2, for example: